sushantvema/sushantvema.github.io/content/inbox/projects.md

 ---
 title: "Personal Projects"
-draft: true
 tags:
   - private
   - inbox
+publish: true
 ---

 # Projects

 ## Personal Technical Projects

-- Markdown LSP, intelligence
 - Markdown RAG system
-- Markdown knowledge garden version control
+- Markdown knowledge garden version control.
+I can do this using an obsidian git plugin that auto-pushes to a repository every so often.
 - Self-hosted Kanban tools?
 - Add yabai config file to dotfiles and add alt direction motions
 - Figure out the issue with mason-lspconfig and why some LSP servers aren't changing
 - Change default color scheme for neovim and alacrity to slate
 - Markdown-based static website design